u1273400/thesis/bib.md

 * Bibliography

+@inproceedings{povey2011kaldi,
+  title={The Kaldi speech recognition toolkit}, author={Povey, Daniel and Ghoshal, Arnab and Boulianne, Gilles and Burget, Lukas and Glembek, Ondrej and Goel, Nagendra and Hannemann, Mirko and Motlicek, Petr and Qian, Yanmin and Schwarz, Petr and others}, booktitle={IEEE 2011 workshop on automatic speech recognition and understanding}, number={CONF}, year={2011}, organization={IEEE Signal Processing Society}
+}

 @article{walker2004sphinx,
   title={Sphinx-4: A flexible open source framework for speech recognition}, author={Walker, Willie and Lamere, Paul and Kwok, Philip and Raj, Bhiksha and Singh, Rita and Gouvea, Evandro and Wolf, Peter and Woelfel, Joe},